 The focus group will take place at [your school] between [X and Y p.m.] during the week of [date].

-Should you choose to participate and are selected, you will receive a $25 gift card as a token of our appreciation for your participation time.
+Should you choose to participate and are selected you will receive a $25 gift card as a token of our appreciation for your participation time.

 Your participation is voluntary.
 We will not share information about you with anyone outside of this study.